Chen Shou: Filial mourning period

 The Jin Shu mentioned that Chen Shou fell sick during the filial mourning period after his father's death.
 Some guests who visited his home expressed disapproval when they saw him being served medicine by his servants, because he was expected to lead an austere life during that period.
 His fellow townsfolk criticised him when they heard about it.

-Huayang Guozhi
+Conflict with Li Xiang

-According to the Huayang Guozhi, Chen Shou was a close friend of Li Xiang (李驤), courtesy name was Shulong (叔龍), from Zitong Commandery (梓潼郡).
+According to the Huayang Guozhi, Chen Shou was a close friend of Li Xiang, courtesy name was Shulong (叔龍), from Zitong Commandery (梓潼郡).
+Li Xiang was famous for his talent and capacity, his reputation was similar to Chen Shou.
 He was recommended as a xiucai (秀才) and served as a Gentleman of Writing (尚書郎).
-He was reassigned to be the Administrator (太守) of Jianping Commandery (建平郡), but he declined the appointment and claimed that he was ill because he wanted to remain in Zitong.
+He was reassigned to be the Administrator (太守) of Jianping Commandery (建平郡), but he declined the appointment and claimed that he was ill because he wanted to remain in his home province.
 He was then appointed as the Administrator of Guanghan Commandery (廣漢郡 around present-day Guanghan, Sichuan).
-Relations between Chen Shou and Li Xiang deteriorated later, and they started making false accusations against each other.
+Relations between Chen Shou and Li Xiang deteriorated and they started making false accusations against each other.
 Other officials scorned them for their petty quarrels.